SPollardMS/OfficeDocs-Exchange/Outlook/overview-outlook-2016-planning.md

 Outlook 2016 supports Unicode throughout the product to help multilingual organizations seamlessly exchange messages and other information in a multilingual environment.

 Office 2016 product consists of the language-neutral core package plus one or more language-specific packages.
 In addition to the proofing tools that are included in each language version, you can download and deploy proofing tools for other languages to help multilingual groups work with and edit files in many languages.
-For more information, see [Plan for multilanguage deployment of Office 2013](http://technet.microsoft.com/library/f458a0cb-a3a5-4d4a-9f98-a4a81a17ee3a.aspx).
+For more information, see [Plan for multilanguage deployment of Office 2016](https://docs.microsoft.com/DeployOffice/office2016/plan-for-multilanguage-deployment-of-office-2016).

 ### Client and messaging server platforms

 Although Outlook 2016 works well with many versions of Exchange and other email servers, some features of Outlook 2016 require specific versions of Exchange.
-For more information, see [Assess how Outlook 2013 works with different versions of Exchange Server](http://technet.microsoft.com/library/2f26b4fe-bc02-4dcf-bd7b-3dec3854aa81.aspx).
+For more information, see [Exchange Online Service Description](https://technet.microsoft.com/library/exchange-online-service-description.aspx).

 If you have an on-premises Exchange Server and plan to add Exchange Online to coexist in your environment, there are two things to consider: